cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/01-install.md

-  --root PATH         Root directory for DeepProfiler experiment --config TEXT       Path to existing config file (filename in project_root/inputs/config/) --cores INTEGER     Number of CPU cores for parallel processing (all=0) for prepare command --gpu TEXT          GPU device id (the id can be checked with nvidia-smi) --exp TEXT          Name of experiment, this folder will be created in project_root/outputs/ --logging TEXT      Path to file with comet.ml API key (filename in project_root/inputs/config/) --single-cells TEXT       Name of the folder with single-cell dataset (output for export-sc command, input for training with sampled crop generator or online labels crop generator)
+  --root PATH         Root directory for DeepProfiler experiment --config TEXT       Path to existing config file (filename in project_root/inputs/config/) --cores INTEGER     Number of CPU cores for parallel processing (all=0) for prepare command --gpu INTEGER          GPU device id (the id can be checked with nvidia-smi) --exp TEXT          Name of experiment, this folder will be created in project_root/outputs/ --logging TEXT      Path to file with comet.ml API key (filename in project_root/inputs/config/) --single-cells TEXT       Name of the folder with single-cell dataset (output for export-sc command, input for training with sampled crop generator or online labels crop generator)